 Hans Lippershey was the first person who tried to get the patient of a telescope in 1608.
 But Galileo made the 3x magnification capable telescope by the following year.
 Later the telescope capacity was improved by Galileo with 30x magnification capacity.
 With the use of the telescope, he found planets, stars, space, etc, with clear vision.

 `In the picture, Galileo showing his telescope to Doge of Venice.
 And Galileo proved ‘Copernican heliocentrism’ with the help of his telescope.
-Not only that, he was also discovered…
+Not only that, but he was also discovered…

 - Galileo found that the moon has hills